ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 # Deploying SAP ASE Sybase stand-alone virtual server instance on {{site.data.keyword.cloud}} VPC
 {: #automate-terraform-sap-ase-sybase-vsi}

+You can use Terraform scripts to create a VPC and SAP ASE Sybase database single VSI infrastructure in the VPC.
+The Terraform scripts use the information that you provide and then call the Ansible playbooks to create the SAP architecture in the specified VPC.

-You can use Terraform scripts to create a single-tier VPC and SAP ASE Sybase database single VSI infrastructure on the VPC.
-The Terraform scripts use the VPC information that you provide and then call the Ansible playbook to create the SAP architecture on the specified VPC.
+You can use Schematics User Interface which is calling Terraform scripts to create a VPC and SAP ASE Sybase database single VSI infrastructure in the VPC.
+The Terraform scripts use the information that you provide and then call the Ansible playbooks to create the SAP architecture in the specified VPC.
+{: ui}

 Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} VPC infrastructure resources so that you can rapidly build complex cloud environments. {{site.data.keyword.cloud_notm}} VPC infrastructure consists of SAP certified hardware by using Intel&reg; Xeon CPUs and additional Intel&reg; technologies.
 {: shortdesc}

 For more information about Terraform on {{site.data.keyword.cloud_notm}}, see [Getting started with Terraform on {{site.data.keyword.cloud_notm}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).

 To create resources with Terraform, you can use Terraform configuration files that describe the {{site.data.keyword.cloud_notm}} resources that you need and how you want to configure them.
 Based on your configuration, Terraform creates an execution plan and describes the actions that need to be run to create the resources.
 You can review the execution plan, change it, or run the plan.
+{: terraform}

 You have two deployment methods to choose from:

-* Terraform scripts run from the CLI on your bastion server.
+* In CLI, by running the Terraform scripts on your bastion server.
-* The schematic user interface is accessed from the menu on your cloud dashboard.
+* In Schematics User Interface, accessed from your {{site.data.keyword.cloud_notm}} dashboard menu.

 ## Prerequisites
 {: #terraform-sap-ase-sybase-vsi-prerequisites}
 {: terraform}

-A deployment server (bastion server) deployed by using the automation solution [Automate SAP bastion server – SAP media storage repository](https://test.cloud.ibm.com/docs/sap?topic=sap-sap-bastion-server), should exist in the same VPC, same region, and have the same subnet and security group that is configured for the SAP system VSIs.
+A deployment server (bastion server) deployed by using the automation solution [Automate SAP bastion server – SAP media storage repository](https://test.cloud.ibm.com/docs/sap?topic=sap-sap-bastion-server), should exist in the same VPC, same region, and have the same subnet and security group that is configured for the SAP system VSI.

 ## What is created
 {: #terraform-sap-ase-sybase-vsi-created}

 The scripts automate the deployment of the virtual infrastructure resources and the provisioning processes for the SAP architecture, in an existing VPC.
-An SAP ASE Sybase DB, on a virtual server instance VPC box, is provisioned.
+An SAP ASE Sybase DB, on a VPC virtual server instance box, is provisioned.
 The scripts work in two phases.

 During the first phase, a virtual server instance, with SAP certified storage and network configuration (the same subnet and security group as for the deployment server (bastion server)) are configured.